missy-davies/coverletter-generator/README.md

 # Cover Letter Generator

-A web application to help users to generate a basic, customized cover letter to jump start the process of drafting a tailored cover letter for job applications.
+A web application to help users to generate a basic, customized cover letter to jump-start the process of drafting a tailored cover letter for job applications.

 The idea for this project came after completing a lab for Hackbright Academy in which we built a web application using Flask in Python 3 to generate mad libs stories.
 I then adapted and expanded upon the principals of the project to create a cover letter generator.